 Step 4: Wipe the nail plate super clean with CND Scrubfresh or acetone nail polish remover to remove the oil, as well as natural oil from the nail plate.
 Using a cotton pad soaked in acetone nail polish remover or CND Scrubfresh actually ‘scrub’ the nail and push it right around to the cuticles and under the free edge.
 This is really important as it will help the polish to anchor better to your nail.

 Step 5: Skip the basecoat.
 Yep!
 Skip it.
-Vinylux contains adhesion promoters in the colour coat so you can go straight to colour.
+Vinylux contains adhesion promoters in the color coat so you can go straight to color.
 For the perfect pale pastel pink, Jocelyn did a base coat of Studio White and followed with Romantique.
-Paint it on with long strokes, starting at the left edge of the nail and keeping a millimetre away from the cuticles so it doesn’t flood.
+Paint it on with long strokes, starting at the left edge of the nail and keeping a millimeter away from the cuticles so it doesn’t flood.
 Do another stroke on the right of the nail then finish in the middle to smooth it all over.
 Use your thumbnail to clean up any smudges around the cuticles.

-Step 6: Apply a second layer of same colour or to create a different shade as we did, layer on a second colour.
-Once we’ve added Romantique it becomes the perfect creamy colour (think OPI’s original Bubble Bath).
+Step 6: Apply a second layer of the same color or to create a different shade as we did, layer on a second color.
+Once we’ve added Romantique it becomes the perfect creamy color (think OPI’s original Bubble Bath).
 The white base gives it a little more depth and opacity.
 With Vinylux always paint in thin layers and spread the polish fast.

 Step 7: Apply the Vinylux Weekly Top Coat to set it.
 It will dry pretty quickly and apparently it actually toughens when exposed to natural light (no need for a UV light).
 We don’t know about that but it definitely did last longer than normal polish.